 \section{Introduction}

-The field of spin caloritronics \cite{elahi2023recent,yang2023role,uchida2021spintronic,hirohata2020review,dey2021spintronics}, which combines spintronics with thermoelectronics, has attracted considerable interest due to its potential in improving energy efficiency \cite{pawar2023recent,vzutic2004spintronics,wolf2001spintronics}.
-Thermoelectric devices are capable of producing a spin current under a temperature gradient, even without an external electric field.
-The control of spin currents is accomplished by the regulation of thermal currents.
-Under certain circumstances, the spin-Seebeck effect has the potential to induce a perfect spin current inside selective materials by breaking of the electron-hole spin symmetry \cite{wu2021spin,bader2010spintronics}.
-The observed phenomenon is contingent upon the Seebeck coefficients, which illustrate contrasting polarities for spin up and spin down.
-This intrinsic property of materials plays a pivotal role in the manufacturing of nanodevices that demonstrate exceptional efficiency and longevity with low power consumption.
-The low-dimensional nanostructures such as two-dimensional (2D) materials and nanoribbons due to the low phonon thermal conductivity and the high spin-dependent Seebeck coefficients posses higher thermoelectric efficiency than bulk materials, so that they have received noticeable attention~\cite{hicks1993effect,dresselhaus1999advances,heerema2018probing}.
+The emerging field of spin caloritronics \cite{elahi2023recent,yang2023role,uchida2021spintronic,hirohata2020review,dey2021spintronics} which combines spintronics with thermoelectronics, has attracted considerable interest due to its potential for enhancing energy conversion efficiency~\cite{pawar2023recent,vzutic2004spintronics,wolf2001spintronics, mishra2025borophene}.
+Thermal-spin devices are capable of producing a spin current under a temperature gradient, even without applying an external electric field.
+The control of spin currents can be achieved through the regulation of thermal currents.
+Under certain circumstances, the spin Seebeck effect can generate a pure spin current within selective materials by breaking of the electron-hole spin symmetry \cite{wu2021spin,bader2010spintronics}.
+The observed phenomenon depends on the spin-dependent Seebeck coefficients, which exhibit contrasting polarities for spin-up and spin-down electrons.
+Such an intrinsic property of materials plays a pivotal role in the development of nanodevices that demonstrate exceptional efficiency and longevity with low power consumption.
+The low-dimensional nanostructures such as two-dimensional (2D) materials and nanoribbons have received noticeable attention due to their low phonon thermal conductivity and the high spin-dependent Seebeck coefficients, which result in higher thermoelectric efficiency compared to bulk materials~\cite{hicks1993effect,dresselhaus1999advances,heerema2018probing}.